openeggbert/mind-net/README.md

 - [ ] New table idea: string title, string content, bool important, bool public
 - [ ] Tree view: via vis.js, clicking on node opens the node in a new tab
 - [ ] property.key, tag_type.title - length should be limited
-- [ ] IMPROVEMENT Enums will be PascalCase, not all uppercase
 - [ ] BUG Update of boolean values in SQLite is not working.
 - [ ] BUG Action list sometimes fails - AND is missing in the generated SQL statement.
 - [ ] FEATURE User authorization via Validators